Schema Markup: The Hidden SEO Weapon – BuiltToWinWeb

 }

-6. HowTo – For Tutorials and Guides
+6. HowTo – For tutorials and guides

-Displays step‑by‑step instructions with images directly in search results – ideal for “how to” content.
+Displays step‑by‑step instructions with images directly in search results – ideal for "how‑to" content.

-Step‑by‑Step: How to Add Schema to Your Site (Without Breaking It)
+Step by Step: How to Add Schema to Your Site (Without Breaking It)

-Step 1: Identify the Right Schema Type
+Step 1: Identify the correct schema type

-Step 2: Write Your JSON‑LD
+Step 2: Write your JSON‑LD